jdelgit/txml/README.md

                          'text': None, 'tag': 'address'}}] }
 ```

-The txml module can also search for node which match a set of attributes.
+The **txml** module can also search for node which match a set of **attributes**.
+Any number of attributes can be passed and the function will return any node containing the matching attributes.

 ```python
 >>> product = parser.search_node_attr(tag='controller', type='usb')